-‘Sub or Function not defined’ is a compilation mistake in Excel VBA.
-When anything specified by name cannot be found, VBA shows this warning.
-Before being run, VBA is converted or compiled into machine language.
-Before any methods are run, compilation errors stop the process.
-In this article, we will demonstrate how to fix the compiler error ‘Sub or Function not defined’ in Excel VBA.
+‘Sub or Function not defined’ is a compilation error in Excel VBA, that is displayed whenever anything specified by name cannot be found.
+Before being run, VBA code is converted or compiled into machine language, so compilation errors will stop the code from running.
+In this article, we will discuss the various reasons for this error, and how to fix them.

-- Suppose, we write down the following code in Visual Basic Editor.
+- Enter the following VBA code in the Visual Basic Editor:

 Sub Example1()